West Montalvo Oil Field: Geology

 The Montalvo field is an accumulation of oil within an eastward-plunging anticline.
 Within the anticline, numerous Pliocene-age sand units contain petroleum of various types.
 These sand units pinch out, and many are lenticular, with impermeable units above and below.
 The anticline is bounded on the north by a branch of the Oakridge Fault, and the anticline itself is broken in many places by small faults perpendicular to the Oakridge.

 Within the upper Pico Formation, many lenticular sand units contain natural gas; underneath this unit is the McGrath Zone, which was the first to be discovered, and which contains oil at an API gravity of 28.
-Beneath the McGrath, and separated by an unconformity, portions of the Miocene-age Santa Margarita and Monterey Formations show in drilling logs; yet another unconformity marks the top of the Colonia Zone, of Oligocene age, which contains more lenticular and pinched-out reservoirs of oil sands.
+Beneath the McGrath, and separated by an unconformity, portions of the Miocene-age Santa Margarita and Monterey Formations show in drilling logs; yet another unconformity marks the top of the Colonia Zone, of Oligocene age, which contains more lenticular and pinched-out reservoirs of oil sands containing crude oil with an API gravity of around 15-18.
+Due to the relatively high reservoir temperature and geothermal gradient, the oil flows satisfactorily through the reservoir sands towards the production wells.